 Rio de Janeiro chooses Allied Telesis to execute a safe and secure solution for the 2016 Olympics

-Allied Telesis, in partnership with Panasonic, local and federal governments and the Organizing Committee of the Olympic Games, delivered a network infrastructure to support the needs of video monitoring traffic for the Rio Olympics.
+Allied Telesis, along with local and federal governments and the Organizing Committee of the Olympic Games, delivered a network infrastructure to support the needs of video monitoring traffic for the Rio Olympics.

 Motivation and Project Type